 A native of Manhattan who used his father’s Dictaphone to record his first song at the age of four, Shad grew up absorbing New York’s downtown music scene from Gerde’s Folk City to CBGB’s, ingesting the urban world, its inherent rhythms and human electricity.
 Years working as a sideman, with a variety of bands, helped Shad to sharpen his instincts as both a creator and a performer before moving to Northern New York State to immerse himself in rural culture, build a recording studio and start making music in earnest.
 From his debut album Walls (1993) to The Watcher (2019), and continuing through songs like “The Mrs & Me” (from The Riggley Road Stories, 1997) and “Esmé” (from Half a World Away, 2014) Shad has proven to be a serial iterator.
 He has happily and determinedly reinvented himself every decade or so as his vision and craft have evolved from solo acoustic singer-songwriter to electronic musician (5 albums as Fester Spunk) through comedic rocker (another 7 albums with the troupe Scheissfinger) all now distilled into this insightful craftsman.

-In addition to his musical iterations over the years, he has two master’s degrees under his belt, (Technical Communication, and Design & Technology) and he recently began pursuing his PhD in Educational Policy & Leadership.
-He spent close to twenty years working in higher education where he established The City University of New York’s first program in Game Design (he also authored the game design textbook Einstein & the Honeybee and has designed a number of board games).
-He’s an avid woodworker and while writing his dissertation has also been studying the art of luthiery (making and repairing stringed instruments).
+In addition to his musical iterations over the years, he has three master’s degrees under his belt, (Technical Communication, Design & Technology, & Educational Specialist).
+He spent close to twenty years working in higher education where he established The City University of New York’s first program in Game Design (he also authored the game design textbook Einstein & the Honeybee and has co-designed a number of educational board games).
+He’s an avid woodworker and has recently started studying the art of luthiery (making and repairing stringed instruments).
 “I’m always creating something…curricula, games, recording studios, renovating old houses…

 There’s an open house going on - From the insulated basement to the attic recording studio, and we urge you to pay the man a visit and share a glass of stories.
 We guarantee that you won’t regret a single sip.